Ariska138/my-next-app/README.md

 √ What is your project named? ... my-next-app
 √ Would you like to use TypeScript? ...
 No // typescript akan dibahas nanti √ Would you like to use ESLint? ...
 Yes
 √ Would you like to use Tailwind CSS? ...
-Yes
-√ Would you like to use `src/` directory? ...
-Yes
-√ Would you like to use App Router? (recommended) ...
+Yes // no jika kurang familiar dengan tailwind √ Would you like to use `src/` directory? ...
+Yes // biar rapi √ Would you like to use App Router? (recommended) ...
 No // app router masih jarang digunakan √ Would you like to customize the default import alias (@/*)? ...
 No // menggunakan url yg umumnya dlu